Property Management Blog

 pay rent security deposit federal landlord tenant laws arizona law security deposits rent

-An Overview of the Arizona Residential Landlord-Tenant Act
+An Overview of the Arizona Residential Landlord-Tenant Laws

 1. Fair Housing

-In Arizona, much like everywhere else, it’s illegal for landlords to:
+In Arizona, much like everywhere else, it’s illegal for you to:

 • Refuse to make reasonable accommodations to people living with a disability.